qphonon/theory-for-small-displacement/_sources/displacement.md

 Singapore (ACRC) for computing resources.
 This work is supported by RIE2020 Advanced Manufacturing and Engineering (AME) Programmatic Grant No A1898b0043.

-# Appendix

-Investigation of the determinant of $d$
+# Appendix: Investigation of the determinant of $d$

 We consider a generic example of \sbs{} crystal with space group of  $Pnma$ (SG \# $62$) which has